balunist/mbp_docs2/source/usage/advanced/maplayout.rst

     Matching Widths Horizontally
         Component bodies are sorted by width and length in descending order.
-        Bodies of the same width will then fill the board horizontally.&ensp;
+        Bodies of the same width will then fill the board horizontally.
         This can be used for rip cutting when a board`s longest dimension is horizontal and cross cutting when the longest dimension is vertical.